isfix/ML-TA/README.md

 - `--clear-reports`: Clears all backtest reports in `reports/backtests/`.

 ## Disclaimer
-This software is for research and educational purposes only.
-Trading financial markets involves substantial risk.
-Use at your own discretion.
+This software and its content are provided for research and educational purposes only.
+It is not intended as and does not constitute financial advice, investment advice, trading advice, or any other form of advice.
+You should not treat any of the project's content as such.

+Trading financial markets, especially with automated and machine-learning-based systems, carries a high level of risk and may not be suitable for all investors.
+Before deciding to trade, you should carefully consider your investment objectives, level of experience, and risk appetite.
+There is a possibility that you could sustain a loss of some or all of your initial investment.
+Therefore, you should not invest money that you cannot afford to lose.